thurm64/miton.si/sitelen/md/echo_patch.md

 Restart the headset.

 ### Step 7: Open Echo
-If you previously owned Echo VR, it will appear on the home screen. **DO NOT** press the "restore" button!
+If you previously owned Echo VR, it will appear on the home screen.
+When you open the app, you will recieve a prompt. **DO NOT** press the "restore" button!
 Press "Open App" instead.

 ### Step 8 (optional but useful): Install Spark Mini
 Spark mini allows you to join private lobbies with a link: